Transforming Libro.ca Through Storytelling

 UX/UI Design · Design Systems · Brand Storytelling · Strategic Design · Web Accessibility · Collaboration

 A homepage redesign rooted in purpose, strategy and emotional connection.
-Transforming Libro.ca into a storytelling-driven experience that showcases our brand’s 'why' and deepens engagement with current and future Owners.
+Transforming Libro.ca into a storytelling-driven experience that showcases our brand’s 'why' and deepens engagement with current and future users.

 Methods: